What is Lean Canvas?

 Lean Canvas Template PDF

 The Lean Canvas is a business modeling tool created to help deconstruct a startup idea into its key and most risky assumptions.
-Deeply influenced by the lean startup methodology, the Lean Canvas servers as a tactical plan to guide entrepreneurs navigate their way from ideation to building a successful startup.
-The methodology has been developed by Ash Maurya, as an adaptation of Alexander Osterwalder’s Business Model Canvas – the most used modeling canvas in the world.
+Deeply influenced by the lean startup methodology, the Lean Canvas is a tactical plan to guide entrepreneurs from ideation to success.
+Ash Maurya developed the methods as an adaptation of Alexander Osterwalder’s Business Model Canvas, the most used modeling canvas in the world.

 Lean Canvas Author Ash Maurya